MichaelArriaga/Portfolio/src/pages/blog/undockerizing-a-rails-app-with-less-woe/undockerizing-a-rails-app-with-less-woe.md

 2. Create new postgres user with `createuser -s postgres`
 3. Restart postgres services with `brew services restart postgresql`

-Now we can run `rails db:create`

-Migrate the database by running `rails db:migrate`
+Now we can run `rails db:create` and migrate the database by running `rails db:migrate`